RecreatingResonate/ResonateII/README.md

 Source to ResonateII, don't do anything dumb.
 I'm only reuploading it, orginally made by Gaia.

 To Justquant:
 I'm sorry you had an awful couple of years, hope things are going well for you. since it only took you a mere 18hrs to take down the source code you uploaded yourself, I took the librity of not only keeping a copy, but to share it amongst Malware REs.
-If you don't feel comfortable with this been public, tell me, I will listen.
+If you don't feel comfortable with this been public, tell me (under issues), I will listen.

 To Mareware reverse engineers: